alni/digital-signage-samples/gcalflow/README.md

       title and location)
     * `grouped-alt` : an alternative `grouped` type with similar grouping behaviour and styles as the `tasks` type
-    * `ticker` : use the agenda as a news ticker (supports only date, title and location)
+    * `ticker` : use the agenda as a news ticker (vertical scrolling, supports only date, title and location)
+    * `ticker-marquee` : use the agenda as a news ticker (horizontal scrolling)
 * `INTERVAL` : (optional) the scroll interval in seconds
     * If it is less or equal to `0` then auto-scrolling is disabled
+    * If the `TYPE` is `ticker-marquee` then this is used as the speed of the marquee animation
     * Default : `10`
 * `MAX_ITEMS` : (optional) the number of max items to fetch from the calendar
     * Default : `50`